jvegasbsc/Docker/README.md

 ### License

 The code and the contents of this notebook are released under the GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007.
-We kindly request that if you make use of the notebook, you cite the work appropriately.
+We kindly request that if you make use of the docker files here, you cite the work appropriately.